dormant-chicken/sortty/README.md

 If you want custom options different from the default ones, do so like this:

 ```
-sortty --algorithm insertion --fancy
+sortty --algorithm insertion --text
 ```

-The command above runs sortty with the insertion sort algorithm and sets fancy bars to true
+The command above runs sortty with the insertion sort algorithm and sets text-only mode to true

 More options are available above in the usage part